Territorial waters: Background

-From the eighteenth century until the mid twentieth century, the territorial waters of the British Empire, the United States, France and many other nations were three nautical miles (5.6 km) wide.
+From the 18th century until the mid-20th century, the territorial waters of the British Empire, the United States, France and many other nations were three nautical miles (5.6 km) wide.
 Originally, this was the distance of a cannon shot, hence the portion of an ocean that a sovereign state could defend from shore.
 However, Iceland claimed 2 nmi, Norway and Sweden claimed 4 nmi, and Spain claimed 6 nmi during this period.
 During incidents such as nuclear weapons testing and fisheries disputes some nations arbitrarily extended their maritime claims to as much as 50 nmi or even 200 nmi.
 Since the late 20th century the "12 mile limit" has become almost universally accepted.
 The United Kingdom extended its territorial waters from 3 to 12 nmi by the Territorial Sea Act 1987 (c.
 49).

 During the League of Nations Codification Conference in 1930, the issue of establishing international legislation on territorial waters was raised, but no agreement was reached.

 Claims by legislation to the adjacent continental shelf and fishing were first made by the United States government immediately following the Second World War.
 On 28 September 1945, US President Harry S. Truman issued two proclamations that established government control of natural resources in areas adjacent to the coastline.
 One of these proclamation was titled "Policy of the United States With Respect to the Natural Resources of the Subsoil and Sea Bed of the Continental Shelf", and stipulated in its operative clause:

 the Government of the United States regards the natural resources of the subsoil and sea bed of the continental shelf beneath the high seas but contiguous to the coasts of the United States as appertaining to the United States, subject to its jurisdiction and control.

 The second proclamation was titled "Policy of the United States With Respect to Coastal Fisheries in Certain Areas of the High Seas", and stated in its operative clause:

 the Government of the United States regards it as proper to establish conservation zones in those areas of the high seas contiguous to the coasts of the United States wherein fishing activities have been or in the future may be developed and maintained on a substantial scale.

 Following the US presidential proclamation, the issue of legally determining territorial waters by international agreement was raised, and in its first session in 1949, the International Law Commission of the United Nations added the subject to its agenda.

 The important issue of the breadth of territorial waters could not be resolved at either the UNCLOS I (1956-1958) or UNCLOS II (1960) conferences, with neither the two major contenders of a 3-mile or 12-mile limit reaching the required two-thirds support.
 This lack of agreement had the potential to lead to serious international disputes.
 It was only at the UNCLOS III (1973-1982) conference, whose provisions did not come into force until 1994, that this issue was resolved at twelve nautical miles.